anayjoshi/anayjoshi.github.io/_posts/2014-12-31-my-story-with-haskell.md

 ## Chapter 2.
 Infatuation

 Haskell introduced me to functional programming, and I got hooked on to it.
 I had casually seen Lisp before, but code written in Lisp has that unfortunate overload of (((round) brackets)), and I had immediately taken my eyes off it. **Haskell has a beautiful syntax**.
-To be more accurate, *Haskell has a beautiful syntax for recursive problems*.
-When it comes to graphs, state machines etc, Haskell isn't exactly that pretty but lets ignore the marginal ugliness for now.
 If you have never seen Haskell before, look at the code below.
 The program shown computes the factors of a given number.
 This might not be the most efficient implementation, but heck, just look at it.

 ```haskell
 factors :: Integer -> [Integer]